alelavelli/rust-fullstack-web-application/README.md

 The application router is `axum::Router` struct and according to the variable `FrontendMode` serves only backend routes or static frontend resources as well.
 The router is composed of serveral nested routers, one for each application usage line (guest, admin, user, ...).

-> Note that the definition of routers in this way is totally arbitrary but I prefer to divide routes like this because it separate user personas facilitating the consequent RBAC.
+> Note that the definition of routers in this way is totally arbitrary but I prefer to divide routes like this because it separates user personas facilitating the consequent RBAC.

 Routers are added using utility methods present in `backend::router` by specifying the base url for the rout and the application struct.